-- b.
+- a.
+DESE approved biology 1 credit; - b.
 DESE approved physical science 1 credit; and - c.
 A third unit that is either: - An additional science credit approved by DESE; or - A computer science flex credit may be taken in the place of a third science credit.